Roman sex was the right kind of sex — and it still is

 Roman double dildo

-Of course, the Roman Empire was not static and one of the largest changes the Roman Empire went through was the shift from a polytheistic pagan religion to Christianity.
+Of course, the Roman Empire was not static and one of the largest changes it went through was the shift from a polytheistic pagan religion to Christianity.
 Unsurprisingly, this had a major impact on how Roman sex was viewed within the empire.
 The difference between the old religion, which celebrated sex, and the much more conservative views of Christianity meant that Rome became increasingly conservative.

 Roman Sex